FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 5. Open the `worlds` folder and delete the existing `bedrock_level` folder.

-6. Upload the world folder by hovering over "upload" and selecting "upload folder".
+6. Upload the world folder by hovering over "Upload" and selecting "Upload Folder".

 7. Rename the folder you uploaded to `bedrock_level` by clicking on the 3 dots on the end and selecting "rename".